dcastro/dcastro.github.io/blog/_posts/2017-09-09-on-emptiness-correctness-and-reasoning.md

 There's a very good [port for C#][option-csharp] as well, and I'm willing to bet you can find one for whatever your language of choice is.

 Others have chosen a more *ad hoc* solution by adding special syntax to the language.
-In [Swift][swift optional] and [Kotlin][kotlin null], types are not nullable by default, and nullable types are explicitly labelled with a question mark, e.g. `String?`.
+In Swift and Kotlin, types are not nullable by default, and nullable types are explicitly labelled with a question mark, e.g. `String?`.
 There's also a [proposal][csharp proposal] to add something similar to C#'s reference types.

 However, retrofitting non-nullability into a language has its thorns.